Rahuljain143/Rahuljain143/README.md

 ### <div align="center">Hi there! 👋
-I'm <b>Rahul Jain</b>, a passionate student at Poornima University.
+I'm <b>Rahul Jain</b>, a passionate Web Developer or Frontend Developer.
 I love exploring the world of technology and coding, always eager to learn and grow.
 Let's connect and create something amazing together!</div>

-- 🔭 I’m currently working on Nitiparvh
+- 🔭 I’m currently working on Myself and grinding life

 - 🌱 I’m currently learning Python